 What Are They?

-According to the Collaborative for Academic, Social, and Emotional, Learning (CASEL), social-emotional learning (SEL) is “the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
+According to the Collaborative for Academic, Social, and Emotional, Learning (CASEL), social-emotional learning (SEL) is “the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible and caring decisions.”

 Social awareness and relationship skills are two of the five components that make up CASEL’s model of SEL.

 Social awareness involves the ability to understand and empathize with others, particularly with people from different backgrounds than one’s own.

 A history teacher cultivates students’ empathy by encouraging them to “put themselves in the shoes” of people on opposing sides of history to help them understand both how they came to their views in the first place and why certain decisions were made.

 Skills that develop social awareness include:

 - Identifying social cues (verbal, physical) to determine how others feel

 - Demonstrating empathy and compassion